Foster Care

 Financial Support

-Foster parents in Indiana receive a stipend to help cover the cost of caring for a child.
+Foster parents receive a stipend from the state of Indiana to help cover the cost of caring for a child.

-The amount varies based on the child's age and needs, and the funds can be used for everyday expenses like food, clothing, and transportation.
+The amount varies based on the child's age and needs, and the funds are intended for everyday expenses like food, clothing, and transportation.

 Higher rates may be available for children with special needs or those in therapeutic care.

-This assistance makes it easier to manage caregiving duties along with personal and professional lives.
+This assistance makes it easier to manage caregiving duties along with personal lives and professional responsibilities.

 Medical Assistance

-Health care for children in care in Indiana is comprehensive, since all children in foster care are eligible for Medicaid.
+Health care for children in foster care in Indiana is comprehensive.
+All children in foster care are eligible for Medicaid in this state.

 Medicaid covers a wide range of services, including: